Cesco16/NanoExpansion/README.md

 ## Output

-For each run, the following files are generated in `--outdir`:
+For each run, the following files are generated in `--outdir` (here an example diagnosed with DM1 is reported):

 - `<sample>_<gene>_summary.txt` — text file listing the structural formula (e.g. `(CAG)45(CAA)2`) of every read in the cohort.
 - `Read_<read_id>_<gene>.png/.svg` — colored linear block map of the structure of each identified read.